Disclosure: This content is reader-supported, which means if you click on some of our links that we may earn a commission.

-These storage devices are owned and operated a server hosting business who allow you to store your files on their hardware for a fee.
+A server hosting business owns and operates these storage devices.
+Furthermore, they allow you to store your files on their hardware for a small fee.

-And no, there’s not going to be a reality TV show a la Storage Wars about cloud services (yet).
-So don’t hold your breath.
+And unfortunately, there’s not a reality TV show a la Storage Wars about cloud services (yet).
+We’ll look into it.

-The 5 Best Cloud Storage Services to consider
+The 10 Best Cloud Storage Services to Consider

-- Microsoft OneDrive – Best cloud storage servic for PC power users
+- Microsoft OneDrive – Best cloud storage service for PC power users

 - Apple’s iCloud – Best cloud storage service for Apple power users